Otra película de huevos y un pollo

-Otra película de huevos y un pollo (Spanish for Another Movie about Eggs and a Chick) is a 2009 Mexican animated adventure comedy film produced by a Mexican animation studio Huevocartoon Producciones, and is the sequel to Una Película de Huevos, as part of the Huevos film series.
+Otra Película de Huevos y un Pollo (Spanish for Another Movie about Eggs and a Chick) is a 2009 Mexican animated adventure comedy film produced by a Mexican animation studio Huevocartoon Producciones, and is the sequel to the 2006 film Una Película de Huevos, as part of the Huevos film series.

 The film was released in Mexico on 20 March 2009, which was a major commercial success, grossing a total of $113.9 million pesos (US$6.1 million).

 Along with its predecessor, this film was released direct-to-video as a "2-Pack" in the United States.

 Plot

 In a ghost town inhabited by a shaman wizard, his enchanted stone egg, the sorcerer Huevo Brujo, makes final preparations for a "Power Spell."
 However, he learns that one of the most crucial ingredients is missing: a chicken's heart.

-In the Big Chicken Farms, Toto, now a chick, continues to spend time with his egg and food friends, but finds himself struggling to adjust to life as a chicken, finding food like worms repulsive.
+Shortly after the events of Una Pelicula de Huevos, in the Big Chicken Farms, Toto, now a chick, continues to spend time with his egg and food friends, but finds himself struggling to adjust to life as a chicken, finding food like worms repulsive.
 Later that night, he is kidnapped by buzzard eggs, leading him to the desert where Huevo Brujo resides.
 Tocino, witnessing this, runs off and wordlessly informs Toto's other friends at the fair.
 After stealing an egg truck the next morning, Toto's friends head out to rescue Toto.

 In the ghost town, Toto meets face to face with Huevo Brujo, who begins to make his recipe.
 Before Huevo Brujo can take Toto's heart, a customer enters the shaman's shop and forces the eggs into hiding with Toto.
 Toto breaks free and charges the customer, causing them to flee.
 The shaman puts Toto out into the street, freeing him of Huevo Brujo but leaving him to fend for himself in the desert where he eventually collapses from exhaustion.
 Meanwhile, Huevo Brujo amasses an army of scorpion eggs to assist the buzzard eggs in hunting for Toto.

 Upon arriving at the ghost town, Toto' friends are attacked by the scorpion eggs, who are turned away by an earth egg named Roe Boat who tells the scorpion eggs she has not seen Toto.
 Using Tocino for surveillance, the group spots Toto with the scorpion eggs approaching him.
 The group reaches Toto in time and manage to drive the scorpion eggs away, but one manages to sting Willy and break his shell, causing him to begin rotting and dying.
 Old Roe suggests consulting the wise Old Hawk Egg, whom Toto claims to have seen in a vision while lost in the desert, and together, Toto and Tocino leave to find him.